-I am a Senior Lecturer in Clinical Psychology and Academic Director for the Doctorate in Clinical Psychology (ClinPsyD).
-I am especially interested in how as a profession we reckon with difference and representation and, to this end, am programme lead for Widening Participation.
-I am also the programme lead for qualitative research, programme link for neuropsychology and jointly coordinate the Clinical Neuropsychology module.
+I am a Senior Lecturer in Clinical Psychology and Academic Director for the Doctoral Training Programme in Clinical Psychology (ClinPsyD).
+I am especially interested in how as a profession we reckon with difference and representation and, to this end, am Programme lead for Equality, Diversity and Inclusion (EDI).

 Regarding orientation, I find the psychoanalytic approach (wherein, casting the net widely, I include attachment theory) the richest and most useful body of understanding and practice for addressing how we deal with adversity.
 In order to extend the reach of these ideas, I have co-edited two books and written several articles on how attachment theory can be applied to mental health.

 With these interests and responsibilities in mind, I am focusing my teaching and research increasingly on helping healthcare practitioners and university staff to understand and deal with the impact and challenges of the work we do, including the provocations of vulnerability, intercultural practice, and finding a way to remain thinking throughout.

 I am bringing this together in collaborating with Group Analysis North to offer the Higher-Education Anti-Racism Training (HEART) programme.
 HEART will help University staff to have meaningful conversations about race and racism, in order to address these issues constructively in their own work.
 My other University role, Joint Academic Lead for the Faculty’s Pedagogic and Staff Development Programme enables me to share such practice and innovative, inclusive pedagogy more generally with colleagues.